 Tornadoes are nature's most violent storms.
 They are rotating, funnel-shaped clouds that extend from a thunderstorm to the ground.
 Their whirling winds can reach 300 miles per hour.
 They can strike quickly with little or no warning, devastate a neighborhood in seconds, and leave a path of damage over a mile wide and 50 miles long.
 Tornadoes can also accompany tropical storms and hurricanes as they move onto land.

 Although there are no guarantees of safety during a tornado, you can take actions to protect yourself.
 You should have a disaster plan.
-Being prepared can help reduce fear, anxiety and losses.
+Being prepared can help reduce fear, anxiety, and losses.
+If you do experience a disaster, it is normal to feel stressed.
+You may need help in finding ways to cope.

 Federal Emergency Management Agency